Tibet

-With the growth of tourism in recent years, the service sector has become the largest sector in Tibet, accounting for 50.1% of the local GDP in 2020.
 The dominant religion in Tibet is Tibetan Buddhism; other religions include Bön, an indigenous religion similar to Tibetan Buddhism, Islam, and Christianity.
 Tibetan Buddhism is a primary influence on the art, music, and festivals of the region.
 Tibetan architecture reflects Chinese and Indian influences.
 Staple foods in Tibet are roasted barley, yak meat, and butter tea.
+With the growth of tourism in recent years, the service sector has become the largest sector in Tibet, accounting for 50.1% of the local GDP in 2020.